HIV/AIDS Inclusivity & Change Unit (HAICU)

 During 2011 the Law Faculty offered an elective regarding human rights law, which looked at the provision of ARVs to pregnant women living with HIV, and for the first time all first-year law students attended HAICU's O-Week HIV awareness workshops.

-For more information about the HIV and AIDS curricula and co-curricula activities across the institution download the HAICU's report to Council 2012.
+For more information about the HIV and AIDS curricula and co-curricula activities across the institution download HAICU's latest report to Council.